germany insider facts

 Stunning nature, beautiful towns, cuckoo clocks and great food

-Located in the sunny southwest, the black forest mountain range is one of the best places to visit in Germany.
+Located in the sunny southwest, the black forest mountain range is one of the best places to visit in my home country.

-The black forest stretches about 160km from Pforzheim in the north to Lörrach and Waldhut-Tiengen in the south.
+The Schwarzwald stretches about 160km from Pforzheim in the north to Lörrach and Waldshut-Tiengen in the south.
 Dimensions from east to west are 60km in the south and about 25km in the north.

 The black forest is a rural region.
 About 60 percent are covered with forests, criss-crossed by well marked hiking trails.
 Rivers and creeks build lovely valleys, glacial and artificial lakes invite for water sports.